The Disciples Called

 As Jesus left town for the shores of the Sea of Galilee, he passed the tax office and saw Levi the son of Alphaeus, sitting there.
 Jesus invited him to follow and he immediately followed the Lord, leaving all behind.
 Levi was also called Matthew.
 It is likely that Matthew had heard of Jesus in the past, thus explaining his willingness to follow when called.

 That evening Jesus and his disciples dined at Matthew’s home.
-Notice that as do the other gospel writers, when something personal is mentioned, the writer omits naming himself.
+Notice that as do the other gospel writers, when something personal is mentioned, the writer omits to name himself.
 Matthew’s account doesn’t mention that the dinner as at his house.
 We learn this from Luke’s account.
 Similarly, Luke mentions that Matthew left all to follow Jesus; a small fact that Matthew skips in his own account.
 Likely Matthew invited those he knew to the dinner.
 Other tax collectors and people whom the Jews viewed as sinners came to the dinner.

 The Pharisees took note of who attended the party and asked Jesus’ disciples why their teacher associated with tax collectors and sinners.
-Jesus overheard the question and pointed out that it is sick people, not healthy people who need a doctor.
+Jesus overheard the question and pointed out that it is sick people, not healthy people, who need a doctor.
 Jesus’ goal was to save people from their sins; to do this he would have to associate with sinners.

 It is a mistake that people commonly make both in the past and continuing through modern times.
-Because people tend to spend time with people with whom they share things in common, people assume that anyone you associate with must have share your beliefs and values.
+Because people tend to spend time with people with whom they share things in common, people assume that anyone you associate with must share your beliefs and values.

 Jesus challenges these Pharisees who believed they well understood the Law to explain the meaning of a passage from Hosea 6:6, “I desire mercy and not sacrifice.”
-By this Jesus is pointing out that the Pharisees were focusing on the physical, showy parts of the law while ignoring the spiritual implications found there in.
+By this Jesus is pointing out that the Pharisees were focusing on the physical, showy parts of the law while ignoring the spiritual implications found therein.
 Mercies are acts of kindness done for others, not because there was an obligation, but because the giver of mercy wanted to give them.
 Thus they were personal sacrifices given to benefit others.
 Sacrifices were obligations a person was required to give to God because of his own sins.
 Sacrifices focused on self.
 Mercy focuses on others.
 Jesus is not saying that God doesn’t want sacrifices made, but that mercy is the greater gift.
-In the Pharisee’s approach to religion they lost touch with their fellow man in their zeal to remain personally “clean.”
+In the Pharisee’s approach to religion, they lost touch with their fellow man in their zeal to remain personally “clean.”
 No external sacrifice could make up for this internal character flaw.

 Disciples Defended (Matthew 9:14-17; Mark 2:18-22; Luke 5:33-39)